yearone-io/universal-assistant-protocol/README.md

 **Responsibilities:**

-- Stores configurations, user-defined actions, and filters.
+- Stores configurations, including mappings from `typeId` to Assistants.
+- Stores Filters associated with each Assistant.
 - Accessible by URDuap to retrieve necessary data.

 **Interactions:**

 - Accessed by URDuap for configurations.
+- Manages mappings such as:
+  - `UAPTypeConfig:<typeId>` → `AssistantAddresses[]`
+  - `UAPAssistantFilters:<assistantAddress>` → `FilterData[]`
 - Managed through ERC725Y interface with access control via KM.

-### 6. Filter Modules (FM)
+### 6. Filters

 **Role:**

-- Define criteria to evaluate incoming transactions.
+- Define criteria to evaluate whether an Assistant should be invoked.

 **Responsibilities:**

-- Evaluate transaction data based on user-defined conditions.
+- Each Filter is associated with an Assistant.
+- Contains:
+  - `filterLogicAddress`: Address of the contract that performs the evaluation logic.
-- Return boolean results indicating whether to proceed with an action.
+  - `matchTarget`: Expected boolean result to decide Assistant invocation.
+  - `instructions`: Additional data required for evaluation.
+- Evaluated per Assistant to determine eligibility.

 **Interactions:**

-- Used by URDuap to process filters before invoking actions.
+- Evaluated by URDuap for each Assistant.
+- URDuap calls `evaluate` function on the `filterLogicAddress` with transaction data and `instructions`.
+- The result is compared with `matchTarget` to decide on Assistant invocation.

-### 7. Assistant Contracts (AC)
+### 7. Assistants

 **Role:**

-- Modular contracts performing specific transformations to tx contents upon invocation.
+- Modular contracts performing specific actions upon invocation.
-- Assistants can forward processed content to external entities (`Third Parties`, e.g., Vaults)

 **Responsibilities:**

-- Implement predefined interfaces for compatibility.
-- Execute user-defined actions (e.g., redirecting assets, notifications).
+- Implement an `execute` function to process transaction data.
+- Can modify `value` and `data` for subsequent processing.
+- May forward content to external entities (e.g., Vaults).
+- Return updated `value` and `data` to URDuap.

 **Interactions:**

 - Invoked by URDuap after filters pass.
-- Can forward modified transaction content to 3rd parties and/or default UP Universal Receiver Delegate
+- Receive current `value` and `data` from URDuap.
+- Return updated `value` and `data`.
+- May interact with Third Parties.

 ### 8. Vault Contracts - LSP9

 **Role:**

-- Secure storage for assets managed by Assistant Contracts.
+- Secure storage for assets managed by Assistants.

 **Responsibilities:**

-- Hold assets redirected by assistants (e.g., unwanted tokens).
+- Hold assets redirected by Assistants (e.g., unwanted tokens).
 - Provide interfaces for users to access or manage stored assets.

 **Interactions:**

-- Assistant Contracts interact with Vaults to store assets.
+- Assistants interact with Vaults to store assets.
 - Ensure secure separation from the main UP.

 ### 9. Default Universal Receiver Delegate (LSP1)